va3wam/TWIPe/README.md

 2. Test the robot's circuit.
 Code and instructions [here](https://github.com/va3wam/TWIPeTest)
 3. Get the calibration values.
 Code and instructions [here](https://github.com/va3wam/TWIPeCalibrate)
 4. Load up the TWIPe code (with the updated offset values if you did that step)
-5. Put the robot face down parallel to the ground
+5. Put the robot on its back parallel to the ground
 6. Let it boot up
+7. Stand up the robot and it should balance.
+If not you will need to do some PID tuning

 ### Prerequisites